The Jefferson Barracks Tunnel Project

 Click the image for a high resolution version.

 The Jefferson Barracks Tunnel runs through a well-known area of river bluff karst.
 Karst describes limestone that may include caves and sinkholes as a result of erosion.
 Design efforts included identifying the best alignment for the tunnel to avoid costly construction through these sinkholes and caves.
 These efforts, including geological borings, were taken to locate possible locations for the tunnel options.
 The best choice was to go below the limestone and karst and tunnel into rock at 150 feet to 230 feet below the surface.
 The estimated construction cost for the tunnel is $100 million.

-Learn more details about the Jefferson Barracks Tunnel project by clicking on the fact sheet link below.
+Learn more about the Jefferson Barracks Tunnel project and see updates at the links below: